Wild Alaskan Sockeye Salmon

 - NOTE: It is perfectly safe and healthful to serve our fish raw or partly cooked, because flash-freezing has rendered it 100% sushi-safe.

-- Enliven your fish entree with seasonings such as Vital Choice Organic Salmon Marinade Mix, Organic Lemon-Pepper, or other herb-spice blends.
+- Enliven your fish entree with seasonings such as our Vital Choice Organic Salmon Seasoning, Organic Lemon Pepper, Organic Creole Seasoning, or one of our 3 Organic Rubs

 - Add the seasonings of your choice to a little olive oil and marinate the fish, refrigerated, for 30-60 minutes or overnight.
-Or, simply mist fish lightly with organic extra virgin olive oil or macadamia nut oil and dust with seasonings before cooking.
+Or, simply mist fish lightly with organic extra virgin olive oil and dust with seasonings before cooking.

 Frozen foods are packed with dry ice